Skip to main content

 If possible, avoid references to current political or other fleeting contemporary events that would tend to date your article in a way that might obscure its broader relevance and longer-range significance.

-Provide English translations of all but the most obvious quotations in foreign languages; of course, cite the source, and if the translations are your own, say so.
+Provide English translations of all but the most obvious quotations in foreign languages; of course, cite the source, and if the translations are your own, please say so.

-Finally—and a matter definitive of the spirit of this journal—jargon.
+Finally—and a matter definitive of the spirit of this journal: jargon.
 The natural home for jargon is the natural sciences, where the need for technical language is undisputed.
-But the farther we move into the humanities, the more does a reliance on jargon become a matter of trying to attain prestige by using big words.
-Or big phrases borrowed from what some regard as a social science: “mutually interactive dyadic postdictive social interaction processes” can be translated into untortured English as “two people talking to each other.”
+But the farther we move into the humanities, the more does a reliance on jargon become a matter of trying to attain prestige by using big words, or big phrases borrowed from what some regard as a social science.
+“Mutually interactive dyadic postdictive social interaction processes” can be translated into untortured English as “two people talking to each other.”

 The Hopkins Press Journals Ethics and Malpractice Statement can be found at the ethics-and-malpractice page.